Our story

 The recognition of this need has prompted Brian to become an unapologetic advocate for community empowerment as a pragmatic response to the long-standing ineffectiveness of top-down, expert-driven forms of participation.

-CEDRR originated as a collaborative project between researchers from the University of Melbourne and the Victoria State Emergency Services (VicSES), the Red Cross, and the Melbourne Fire Brigade, with support from Melbourne Water, VicSES providing financial and in-kind support to early case studies, and the Australian Red Cross providing in-kind support.
+CEDRR originated as a collaborative project between researchers from the University of Melbourne and the Victoria State Emergency Services (VicSES), the Red Cross, and the Melbourne Fire Brigade.
+CEDRR has also received support from Melbourne Water, financial and in-kind support from VicSES, and in-kind support from the Australian Red Cross.

-Three in-person CEDRR case studies have been conducted across Victoria: in Kensington (City of Melbourne); Whittlesea Local Government Area; and Kialla (City of Greater Shepparton).
+CEDRR initially conducted three in-person CEDRR case studies across Victoria: in Kensington (City of Melbourne); Whittlesea Local Government Area; and Kialla (City of Greater Shepparton).

-A fourth pilot study was adapted for virtual engagements in response to the COVID-19 pandemic, which found that meaningful community engagement can be conducted online.
+A fourth pilot study with Banyule City Council and the University of the Third Age was adapted for virtual engagements in response to the COVID-19 pandemic, which found that meaningful community engagement can be conducted online.